How to become a school nurse

 You'll usually need to do an approved programme in Specialist Community Public Health Nursing - School Nursing.

-Courses usually take 1 to 2 years to complete.
+This approved programme can take 1 to 2 years to complete.

 - you'll need to register with the Nursing and Midwifery Council

 You might have an advantage when applying for courses or jobs if you have:

 - experience in health promotion or working with children in the community

 - knowledge of child protection and family planning issues

 - an understanding of school children's health needs